Official Advisory

 6. The Dangers of DIY Spray Foam Removal

-• Health risks: Spray foam can release dangerous chemicals and dust during removal
+• Health risks For more information, see our detailed FAQ about health and safety.: Spray foam can release dangerous chemicals and dust during removal

 • Structural damage: Inexperienced removal can easily damage rafters, tiles, or roof structure